-Join Garrick Chow for an in-depth discussion in this video What's new in May 2016?, part of Learn Instagram: The Basics.
+Join Garrick Chow for an in-depth discussion in this video What's new in May 2016?, part of Learning Instagram.

 - [Voiceover] The majority of this course was recorded in February of 2016.
 In May of 2016 Instagram significantly changed the look of their app.
 So if you're using the latest version of Instagram you're going to immediately notice that the appearance of the app in this course is different than what you're seeing on your own phone or tablet.
 However, even though the look has been updated the functionality of the app is pretty much the same.
 You'll just find that certain colors, buttons, and other interface elements have been changed.
 So in this video I wanna go over these changes, so you'll still be able to follow along with the course.